DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-5-mentor-materials.md

 Some ideas could include:

 - Handing out a partially completed mind map with ideas on it
-- Providing a set of prompt questions such as ‘What else could work here?’, ‘What are the benefits of each idea?’
+- Providing a set of prompt questions such as 'What else could work here?', 'What are the benefits of each idea?'
 - Giving pupils a time limit to generate as many ideas as possible individually and then share them with a small group so they build up a bank of great ideas on their table
 - Doing a round robin in the class by asking each pupil to add a new idea onto the list you are collectively generating, keep going until no-one can think of anything new.